Psychedelic Therapy 1

 My ego and personality want answers, but my spirit says, “Stop looking for answers.
 No expectations; whatever happens, happens.”

-Finally, my ego and personality shut up while my spirit goes with the flow.
+Finally, my ego and personality hush while my spirit goes with the flow.

 I don’t know what time it is, and it doesn’t matter.
 I feel childish and playful as I lay on the left side of my body on the mat, staring at the fire.
 Tears run down my face for no reason as the wood cracks from the fire.